 This has been a long list of fruits and vegetables that start with E!
 Hopefully, you were able to find some new and exciting ones to incorporate into your daily eating routine.

-Are there any other fruits and vegetables that begin with E that was left out?
-What’s your favorite fruits and vegetables starting with E?
+Are there any other fruits and vegetables that begin with E that were left out?
+What are your favorite fruits and vegetables starting with E?
 Comment below!